 - a corporation whose principle office is located in Tasmania.

 - Collections for Charities Act 2001 (external link) - contains rules for the conduct of charities and for the use of money, goods or services donated or bequeathed

-- Information Guide to the Collections for Charities Act (pdf, 177.0 KB)
+- Information Guide - Collecting for charities in Tasmania (pdf, 124.3 KB)